 Anyone can perform a court records search privately without any need for permission or an official reason.
 The only records that will not be available are court-ordered sealed, confidential, and private records like juvenile court records.

-Try Infotracer today to get free instant access to Michigan court records from most courts in the state.
-Infotracer provides Michigan court records on demand using a simple name search.
+Try Infotracer today to get free instant access to MI court records from most courts in the state.
+Infotracer provides MI court records on demand using a simple name search.
 It is the best way to lookup court cases online from Michigan circuit courts probate courts, district/municipal courts, small claims cases, and even the court of claims.

 In 2012, the Michigan courts received 3,613,654 filings.
 In 2016, the number of filings decreased by 7.1% and counted 3,357,916 filings and had 3,398,371 outgoing cases

 |Court Type||Incoming Caseloads|

 Domestic relations caseload of Michigan at year end of 2016 has decreased by 2.8% compared to the last 5 years, in 2012 the number of incoming cases have been 117,847 but are higher than in 2015.

 The number of criminal cases in Michigan courts counts to 169,202, with 169,202 felony cases.